varshakodali/web-coding-challenge/README.md

 High Level Architecture Design:

 The Web application is hosted in Amazon AWS.
 It makes a http call to the GitHub API to retrive the search results.
-(Architecture diagram is shown in the architecture.doc file)
+(Architecture diagram is shown in the architectureDiagram.png file)

 Application description: